Domain-Driven-Design-Australia/adaconf-web/src/sections/register.md

 type: register
 ---

-Subscribe to our newsletter and find out when tickets are on sale.
+Subscribe to our mailing list and find out when tickets are on sale.